Today's Articles

 Madam Yoko

-*The birth of Madame Yoko is celebrated on this date in 1849.
+*This date in 1849 is celebrated as the birth date of Madame Yoko.
 Madam Yoko, or Mammy Yoko, was a leader of the Mende people in Sierra Leone.

 Madam Yoko, originally called Soma, was born in the Gbo Chiefdom.
 She changed her name to Yoko at her Sande initiation ceremony, during which she became known for her graceful dancing.
 Yoko's first marriage was unsuccessful to a man named Gongoima.
 After leaving Gongoima, Yoko's second husband was Gbenjei, Chief of Taiama.
 Although Yoko remained childless, Gbenjei made her his great wife, giving her economic power within her household.
 Following Gbenjei's death, Yoko married Gbanya Lango.